 Preparing for Your Visit

-Prior to your visit, you will receive an information packet that contains several important forms including a new patient questionnaire which you can also print here.
+Prior to your visit, you will receive an information packet that contains several important forms including a new patient questionnaire.
 Please fill them out and bring them with you to your first appointment.
 This will help us better understand your symptoms and make sure that your time with us is spent as efficiently as possible.

 We also ask that you bring a copy of pertinent medical records, including test results and operative reports, if you were previously evaluated and/or treated for any pelvic floor disorders.
 If you have previous medical records at other hospitals or institutions and you would like us to request that they be sent to our office, please fill out a record release form and fax or mail it to us.
 Please note it can take a few weeks for medical records to reach our office.